 Lastly, sod is a sure thing.
 As long as you water it properly and follow the specific care instructions, you are almost guaranteed to end the season with a lush green lawn.
 Grass seed is not a sure thing.
 Drought, birds, bugs, and other factors can quickly derail a grass seed job and put homeowners back at square one.

 If that all sounds great, that is because it is.
 But for all of its benefits, the sod comes at a cost.
 Sod can be quite expensive.
 Depending on the type of grass and the size of your lawn, sod jobs can easily cost thousands of dollars.
-Here are the current estimated sod installation prices for 2022.
+Here are the current estimated sod installation prices for this year.